Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​Tempo, on the other hand, is the pace of play.
 It is the measure of how effectively a player uses their Command Points and actions within the game's alternating Activation Sequence to advance their board state relative to their opponent's.
 A critical and unique aspect of tempo in Quantum Nexus is the "Initiative-Tempo Loop" created by the turn structure rules.
 The player who passes first to begin the final sequence of passes in a round gains initiative—and thus the first action—in the next round.

 ​This rule creates a direct and powerful link between resource management and tempo.
 A player might deliberately choose not to spend their last few CP on a minor action.
 Instead, they pass, putting the onus on their opponent to act.
 If the opponent also passes, the round ends.
 The first player has successfully secured the incredibly valuable first action of the next round.
 However, weaponizing the pass requires flawless spatial awareness.
-If a player passes and ends the round while their Front Row is compromised, they will hemorrhage points in the ensuing Scoring Step.
+If a player passes and ends the round while their hold on the Contested Zone (Row 3) is compromised, they will hemorrhage points in the ensuing Scoring Step.
 The highest level of strategic skill in Quantum Nexus is knowing exactly when to trade immediate territorial dominance for future tempo, manipulating the board state so that you secure initiative without conceding critical Supremacy Points.

 ​5.3 The Path of Continuous Improvement